-Note: There are no Residential Facilities associated with Los Angeles Trade Tech College.
+Note: There are no Residential Facilities or Non-Campus locations associated with Los Angeles Trade Tech College.
 Statistics presented on this report were gathered in accordance with the Clery Act.
 They may vary from LASD, CCS YIR, UCR, and other reports.

-Note: For 2012 & 2013, we were unable to determine if the statistics obtained from LAPD's Application Development and Support Division for the "Public Property" category were for Los Angeles Trade Tech College's Clery defined geography.
-As a result, we excluded LAPD's 2012 & 2013 Public Property statistics from the above table.
+Note: For 2014 - 2016, we were unable to determine if the statistics obtained from LAPD's Application Development and Support Division for the "Public Property" category were for Los Angeles Trade Tech College's Clery defined geography.
+As a result, we excluded LAPD's Public Property statistics from the above table.

-CLERY ACT DEFINITIONS - LOCATIONS AND CRIME CATEGORIES LOS ANGELES COUNTY SHERIFF'S DEPARTMENT COMMUNITY COLLEGE BUREAU
+CLERY ACT DEFINITIONS - LOCATIONS AND CRIME CATEGORIES

+LOS ANGELES COUNTY SHERIFF'S DEPARTMENT COMMUNITY COLLEGE BUREAU CLERY ACT DEFINITIONS - LOCATIONS AND CRIME CATEGORIES